 Apples have held a dear place in my heart for as long as I can remember.
 Growing up we had a Golden Delicious tree.
 I was the one that got picked to climb the high branches to get the ones close to the top.
-What kid doesn’t like to scale a tree bare foot?
+What kid doesn’t like to scale a tree barefoot?
 My parent’s dreamed of moving back to the Mid-west and having a small Jonathan orchard.
-Life changed and that never happened but my dad being a sweet heart let me pick out a new apple tree for our back yard in the city.
+Life changed and that never happened but my dad being a sweetheart let me pick out a new apple tree for our backyard in the city.
 Being a Fuji lover, that’s what I picked.
-The Golden Delicious tree long since died, my Fuji is still there, sadly this year it decided not to bare fruit.
-(I’m blaming the drought, hopefully next year it will be in full force again.)
+The Golden Delicious tree long since died, my Fuji is still there, sadly this year it decided not to bear fruit.
+(I’m blaming the drought, hopefully, next year it will be in full force again.)

 Then there was the year we hauled a bunch of apples home from “Apple Hill” an amazing place in Northern California to make apple butter and fresh apple cider.
 My parents have a thing for antiques, so they happened to have a cider press sitting around, because who doesn’t?
-They were awesome about hands on learning activities.
-Being the little girl I was, I put on my 1800’s dress and helped make cider like they did in the “old days”.
+They were awesome about hands-on learning activities.
+Being the little girl I was, I put on my 1800’s dress and helped make cider as they did in the “old days”.
 It was so much fun for the kids but a lot of work.
-From there on out I think they bought cider at the store.
+From there on out, I think they bought cider at the store.

 A couple of years ago while living in Mexico I started to miss “Apple Hill”, apple cider and fall in general.
 I had apples on hand from Azure Standard so I decided to try my hand at making my own apple cider.
 As long as you have a good blender like a Blendtec it is very easy to make a bit of fresh apple cider at home.
 If you are making a huge batch you might want to use a Champion Juicer or make it in your washing machine like this family did.